 A bereavement is a difficult and challenging time for any family.
 The formalities of settling a loved one’s estate need not add further distress to an already emotional time.
-At Miller Samuel Hill Brown, our executry solicitors will guide you through the process of winding up a loved one’s estate from start to finish.
+At Miller Samuel Hill Brown, our executry solicitors will guide you through the steps involved in winding up a loved one’s estate from start to finish.
 We will manage the paperwork and legal proceedings on your behalf and discuss at convenient times the options available to you along the way and the various legal requirements involved in the executry process.

 After the passing of a loved one, their estate will fall to the executor for distribution.
 In Scotland, an executor must be appointed before decisions can be taken regarding the winding up and possible distribution of the estate.

 Identifying whether your loved one left a Will is an important first step in the executry process.
 A Will commonly appoints a spouse or family member as an executor of the estate.
 Where the appointed executor is not a solicitor, it is advisable to seek legal advice to ensure appropriate administration of the estate.
+At Miller Samuel Hill Brown we have a highly experienced team who concentrate primarily on estate administration.
 Our executry solicitors will support and guide the executor in their duties and offer advice on best practice and the important legal formalities involved in the estate administration.

-Once the estate is ingathered, the process of distributing assets can begin either in accordance with the terms of the Will or the intestacy laws of succession in Scotland (where no Will was left).
+Once the estate is ingathered, the distributing of assets can begin either in accordance with the terms of the Will or the intestacy laws of succession in Scotland (where no Will was left).
 Our executry lawyers can assist in the process of apportionment and advise on the legal duties incumbent on the executor, including payment of outstanding debts in connection with the estate, funeral costs, payment of any tax including Inheritance Tax, and payment of legacies and gifts.